 The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.” – Dr. Seuss

-This here is a compilation of the books mentioned or featured in The Digest.
+This here is a compilation of the books mentioned or featured in the Briefing Notes.

 RUNNING DOWN A DREAM